open-policy-agent/opa/docs/content/configuration.md

 ## Caching

 Caching represents the configuration of the inter-query cache that built-in functions can utilize.
+Of the built-in functions provided by OPA, `http.send` is currently the only one to utilize the inter-query cache.
+See the documentation on the [http.send built-in function](../policy-reference/#http) for information about the available caching options.

 | Field | Type | Required | Description |
 | --- | --- | --- | --- |